jrandj/aws-solutions-architect-associate/README.md

 1. Amazon S3.

 	* Amazon S3 (Simple, Storage, Service) is an object storage system, designed to provide archiving and data control options and to interface with other services beyond EC2.
-It’s also useful for storing static html pages and shared storage for applications
+It’s also useful for storing static html pages and shared storage for applications.

     * S3 is good at storing long-term data due to its archiving system.
 Things like reports and records, which may go unused for years, can be stored on S3 at a lower cost than the other two storage services discussed.